Documentation Index

 Feature Support

-All pipelines support both Text-to-Video (T2V) and Video-to-Video (V2V) generation modes, as well as LoRA adapters and VACE conditioning.
-MemFlow is unique in having a memory bank for improved long-context consistency.| Feature | StreamDiffusion V2 | LongLive | Krea Realtime | RewardForcing | MemFlow |
+All five Wan2.1-based pipelines support Text-to-Video (T2V), Video-to-Video (V2V), LoRA adapters, and VACE conditioning.
+MemFlow adds a memory bank for long-context consistency.
+LTX 2.3 is the only pipeline that generates synchronized audio alongside video, but it does not support VACE.| Feature | StreamDiffusion V2 | LongLive | Krea Realtime | RewardForcing | MemFlow | LTX 2.3 |

-| Text-to-Video (T2V) | Yes | Yes | Yes | Yes | Yes |
+| Text-to-Video (T2V) | Yes | Yes | Yes | Yes | Yes | Yes |

-| Video-to-Video (V2V) | Yes | Yes | Limited* | Yes | Yes |
+| Video-to-Video (V2V) | Yes | Yes | Limited* | Yes | Yes | Via IC-LoRA |

-| LoRA Support | 1.3B LoRAs | 1.3B LoRAs | 14B LoRAs | 1.3B LoRAs | 1.3B LoRAs |
+| LoRA Support | 1.3B LoRAs | 1.3B LoRAs | 14B LoRAs | 1.3B LoRAs | 1.3B LoRAs | LTX 2.3 LoRAs |

-| VACE Support | Yes | Yes | Yes | Yes | Yes |
+| VACE Support | Yes | Yes | Yes | Yes | Yes | No |

-| Memory Bank | No | No | No | No | Yes |
+| Memory Bank | No | No | No | No | Yes | No |

 Pipeline Details